 Just about the entire cemetery is German.
 It is my understanding that the cemetery was originally the cemetery for three Lutheran Churches in Baltimore (Immanual, Martini and Second Lutheran), but is now the sole responsibility of Martini Lutheran Church.
 The site at Druid Hill Park was the second site for a cemetery for Second Evangelical Lutheran Church on Saratoga and Holliday Streets, the first being on Madison Avenue, just outside of Druid Hill Park.
 Four and a half acres were bought from Francis L. Hilberg and his wife.
 In 1854-1855 the bodies of the departed from the first cemetery were moved to Druid Hill Park.
 It is my understanding that the cemetery is older than the park and that when the park was sold to the city from Lloyd Nicholas Rogers in 1860, the cemetery was excluded from the sale.

 Druid Hill Park-

 There are two burial grounds in the park; the larger of these containing two and one-quarter acres, belongs to the German Lutheran Church, and is situated near the centre of the park.
-It is owned by three congregations, and is still used for the purpose of interment.
+It was owned by three congregations, and is still used for the purpose of interment.
 It originally contained four and a half acres, but two and on quarter acres in which there were no graves were condemned by the park commissioners.
 The other graveyard containing only half an acre, and situated some distance in the rear of the Mansion House, was reserved by Mr. Rogers in selling the park, the burials in it being restricted to the present generation.

 Source: History of Baltimore City and County, Scharf, 1881